ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

 - **--enable-origin**: Enable the origin within the Pool.
 The value can be ORIGIN_NAME or ORIGIN_ADDRESS.
 - **--disable-origin**: Disable the origin within the Pool.
 The value can be ORIGIN_NAME or ORIGIN_ADDRESS.
 - **--add-origin**: Add an origin into the Pool.
 ORIGIN_NAME and ORIGIN_ADDRESS are required.
-For example: --add-origin name=us-app-dal01,address=1.1.1.1,enabled=true,weight=0.5
+For example: --add-origin name=us-app-dal01,address=1.1.1.1,enabled=true,weight=0.5,host=example.com
 - **--remove-origin**: Remove an origin from the Pool.
 The value can be ORIGIN_NAME or ORIGIN_ADDRESS.
 - **-s, --json-str**: _Deprecated_.
 The JSON data used to describe a GLB pool.
 - **-j, --json-file**: _Deprecated_.
 A file contains input JSON data.
 - **-i, --instance**: Instance name or ID.
 If not set, the context instance specified by `ibmcloud cis instance-set INSTANCE` is used.
-- **--output**: Specify output format, only JSON is supported now.
+- **--output**: Specify output format, only JSON is supported.

 #### Examples
 {: #update-glb-pool-examples}